Karan0009/eat-good-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+if android got deleted then run these tasks

+1. Your project requires a newer version of the Kotlin Gradle plugin. │ │ Find the latest version on https://kotlinlang.org/docs/releases.html#release-details, │ │ then update │
+   │ /Users/karansingh/mythings/workspaces/flutter_workspace/login_screen_2/android/build.gr │
+   │ adle: │
+   │ ext.kotlin_version = '<latest-version>'